AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 How do I know which Transit GW a Spoke GW is sending traffic to?
 --------------------------------------------------------------------------------------------

-You can tell which Transit GW carries the network traffic from a specific Spoke VPC/VNet by selecting MULTI-CLOUD TRANSIT > BGP on the left sidebar.
+You can tell which Transit GW carries the network traffic from a specific Spoke VPC/VNet by selecting Multi-Cloud Transit > BGP on the left sidebar.
 Select the Transit GW and click **Detail**.
 If the list of the Advertised Networks includes the Spoke VPC/VNet CIDR, this Transit GW routes traffic from the Spoke to on-prem; if it does not, check out the backup Transit GW.

 How can I route VPC/VNet Egress Internet-bound traffic to on-prem to go through the corporate firewall?
 -----------------------------------------------------------------------------------------------------------------------------